 The Johnston Community School District is committed to providing digital learning resources to teachers and students that support engaging instruction and academic learning, as well as to develop and reinforce the critical thinking, creative problem solving, communication and collaboration skills needed for life-long learners.

-In order to use the most current digital resources to match as closely as possible to the approved district curriculum and student learning needs, district personnel will review resources, as noted in Board Policy 603.5 that governs the selection of instructional materials.
+In order to use the most current digital resources to match as closely as possible to the approved district curriculum and student learning needs, district personnel will review resources.
 Staff will provide developmentally appropriate guidance to students as they make use of digital resources to conduct research and to support district curriculum.

 Our District curriculum resources utilize a variety of online tools, services, and applications.
 Although these tools/services/applications are widely used by the education community and support use in PK-12 schools, their Terms of Service and Privacy Policies state that schools obtain explicit parental permission to use them.